istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 By default, the Istio control plane will look for a waypoint specified using the `istio.io/use-waypoint` label in the same namespace as the resource which the label is applied to.
 It is possible to use a waypoint in another namespace by adding a new label, `istio.io/use-waypoint-namespace`. `istio.io/use-waypoint-namespace` works for all resources which support the `istio.io/use-waypoint` label.
 Together, the two labels specify the name and namespace of your waypoint respectively.
-For example, to configure a ServiceEntry called "istio-site" to use a waypoint called "egress-gateway" in the namespace called "common-infrastructure" you could use the following commands:
+For example, to configure a `ServiceEntry` named `istio-site` to use a waypoint named `egress-gateway` in the namespace named `common-infrastructure`, you could use the following commands:

 {{< text syntax=bash >}}
 $ kubectl label serviceentries.networking.istio.io istio-site istio.io/use-waypoint=egress-gateway